Reality (David Bowie album): Sessions

 Similar to Heathen, Bowie played many instruments himself, including guitar, saxophone, Stylophone and keyboards, although Garson played prominently on "The Loneliest Guy" and "Bring Me the Disco King".
 Like previous releases, bass, percussion and rhythm guitar parts were recorded live first from January and February, followed by vocals and overdubs from March to May 2003; Bowie, Plati and Campbell primarily played to click tracks from the demos.
 Visconti brought back an old-fashioned 16-track analogue method of recording previously used on Heathen.
 Eight tracks were yielded after the initial eight-day session.
 Bowie revealed on his website in April that he had written 16 tracks, eight of which he was "mad for".

 Believing the drum tracks lacked the ambience and impact of Heathen's due to the studio, Bowie and Visconti travelled to Allaire and played the tracks back through the speakers to capture the same sound.
 This drum ambience is found sporadically throughout Reality, particularly on the cover of the Modern Lovers' "Pablo Picasso" and "Looking for Water".
 Bowie recorded three separate vocal tracks for each track – one after the rhythm tracks were completed, another midway through the sessions and the final during mixing.
 Most tracks featured a single vocal take while others were stitched together from different ones.
-His vocals had also improved greatly having recently quit smoking; Visconti remarked that it regained "at least five semitones".
+His vocals had also improved greatly due to Bowie having recently quit smoking; Visconti remarked that it regained "at least five semitones".